Share this Article

 "If a board member came to me as attorney for a co-op and said, 'the board has turned down applications three times because they’re trying to help a board member who wants to buy the apartment,' I'd tell them that they had a big problem and may have put themselves in line for a successful lawsuit for breach of fiduciary responsibility," says Wagner.

-However, diving into a lawsuit against your board (or just as likely, your board's insurance company, who may well cover these kinds of expenses for them) is an expensive and time-consuming prospect, and should generally be seen as your last resort.
+However, diving into a lawsuit against your board (or just as likely, your board's insurance company, who may well cover these kinds of expenses for them) is an expensive and time-consuming prospect, and should generally be your last resort.

 Whether or not that gets you any traction will depend on the individual board, but still, your better bet is to try to sell as expediently as possible, rather than get bogged down in litigation with your building.
-"The practical route is to sell as soon as possible and not get bogged down in litigation," says Wagner.

-To prevent the board stymying any future sales, says Wagner, you should inquire into the building's financial standards and other requirements for buyers, the better to ensure that any future candidates are bulletproof against their approvals process.
+To prevent the board stymying any future sales, Wagner says, you should inquire into the building's financial standards and other requirements for buyers, the better to ensure that any future candidates are bulletproof against their approvals process.
 "A good broker helps here," says Wagner.
 "If you have a broker who does business in the building, typically she would know what these standards are and would be able not only to vet a good candidate but also help put together a good board package."

 New York City real estate attorney Steven Wagner is a founding partner of Wagner | Berkow with more than 30 years of experience representing numerous co-ops, condos, and individual owners and shareholders.
 To submit a question for this column, click here.
 To ask about a legal consultation, send an email or call 646-791-2083.